-Peruvian food has taken London by storm over the last decade or so, and we’re now spoiled for choice, it has to be said.
+Peruvian fare has taken London by storm over the last decade or so, and we’re now spoiled for choice, it has to be said.
 Whether you’re looking for some ceviche or just want to down a few pisco sours, our beloved capital has got you sorted.
 Here’s our rundown of some of the best Peruvian restaurants in London:

 1. Floral by LIMA, Covent Garden